-Help for Victims of Domestic Violence
+Help for Victims of Domestic Violence During Covid

 If you are in an abusive relationship and need support, there are some options available to you.
 You can reach out to the National Domestic Violence Hotline at 1-800-799-7233 or, if you cannot safely use the phone, you can visit this website.
-Additionally, you can still apply for a protective order in Texas to protect yourself or other members of your household from an abusive person.
+Additionally, you can still apply for a protective order (restraining order) in Texas to protect yourself or other members of your household from an abusive person.
 Even if courts are closed, you can still pursue emergency relief and file for a protective order.

-- He or she may escalate isolation tactics
+- He or she escalated isolation tactics

-If you are working on an escape plan, consider alternatives to shelters, which are limited by the COVID-19 pandemic.
-Stay with friends, family, sleep in your vehicle, or a motel, and practice good hygiene habits.
+If you are working on an escape plan due to domestic violence, consider alternatives to shelters, which may be limited by the COVID-19 pandemic.
+Stay with friends, family, sleep in your vehicle or a motel, and practice good hygiene habits.
 Avoid touching your face, wash your hands regularly, and try not to touch surfaces others have had contact with.

 Reach Out to Our Compassionate Family Law Attorney for the Help You Need

 If you are in an abusive situation, you might feel alone and scared during an already uncertain and difficult time.
 Despite many of the limitations caused by the COVID-19 pandemic, you can still secure skilled legal counsel and pursue a protective order to ensure you and any other abused household members remain safe, regardless of this pandemic.